 Students and alumni receive their class ring at the Ring Ceremony, an event held prior to both the December and May graduations.
-Each class ring spends the night before the Ring Ceremony with our live mascot, Shasta VI, in the cougar habitat at the Houston Zoo.
+Each class ring spends the night before the Ring Ceremony with UH’s live cougar mascot, Shasta VI, at the Houston Zoo.

 Shasta and Sasha

-The mascot of the University has been a Cougar since 1927.
-The mascot was selected by our then Professor John W. Bender.
-Coach Bender joined the faculty after having served as the Head Football Coach at Washington State University.
+The mascot of the University has been a cougar since 1927.
+The mascot was selected by our then-professor John W. Bender.
+Coach Bender joined the faculty after having served as the head football coach at Washington State University.
 During his tenure at Washington State, he became fond of the WSU mascot (a cougar).
-When he arrived here, the students were looking for a name for the student newspapers (the school’s first extracurricular activity).
-He suggested that they call the newspaper the Cougar because of the grace, power and pride that the Cougar embodies.
+When he arrived here, the students were looking for a name for the student newspaper (the school’s first extracurricular activity).
+He suggested that they call the newspaper the Cougar because of the grace, power and pride that the cougar embodies.
 The name was unanimously agreed upon.
-From that time on all University of Houston student groups and activities have been associated with Cougars.
-We may well be the only university in the USA to name its athletic teams after the student newpaper.
+From that time on, all University of Houston student groups and activities have been associated with cougars.

-However, after the death of Shasta V in 1989, the university has not purchased another live cougar.
-There has been continuous debate & various attempts to resume the tradition, but none of the attempts has proven succesful.
+However, after the death of Shasta V in 1989, the University has not purchased another live cougar.
+There has been continuous debate and various attempts to resume the tradition, but none of the attempts have proven successful.
 So, the debates rage on.

 The Cougar Hand Sign